Unit rationale, description and aim

 Topics will include:

-· Big-O notation
+· Big-O notation and algorithm complexity

-· Hashing and Hash Tables
+· Hashing and hash tables

-· Recursion
+· Recursion and recursive problem-solving

-· Binary trees and binary search trees
+· Trees: binary trees and binary search trees

-· Graph representations and traversal algorithms
+· Graphs: representation and traversal algorithms

-· Sorting and Searching Algorithms
+· Sorting and searching algorithms

-· Algorithm design techniques
+· Algorithm design techniques (e.g., divide and conquer, greedy, dynamic programming)

-· MapReduce model for big data processing
+· MapReduce and big data processing

 Assessment strategy and rationale